On this page

 The inclusion of market-rate units in a proposed affordable housing development can have both positive and negative effects on its public reception.
 Proposals to create 100 percent affordable housing can be derailed by well-organized and vocal community opposition.
 Neighbors may have concerns about the quality of management or maintenance in affordable developments or negative preconceptions about the tenants.
 Inclusion of market-rate units can help to allay these concerns, and proposals for mixed-income developments that include an affordable component may draw less resistance than proposals for a development that is 100 percent affordable.
 On the other hand, some community members may object to the use of available land for purposes other than affordable housing or the inclusion of any market-rate units in developments supported with public funds, arguing that scarce resources should be reserved only for helping the lowest-income households.
 Existing residents may also be wary of new development that has the potential to lead to gentrification and push up rents for market-rate housing.

-Other factors for cities, towns, and counties to consider when deciding how to balance quality, quantity, and location of affordable housing include:
+Other factors for localities to consider when deciding how to balance quality, quantity, and location of affordable housing include: